List of Muppets: Pops

 Pops is an elderly doorman at the Muppet Theatre in The Muppet Show.
 He greeted the week's guest star in every episode of the fifth season.
 He also had a major part as the innkeeper of the Happiness Hotel in The Great Muppet Caper.
-Since then, he has only made a couple of cameo appearances.
+Since then, he has only had a couple of supporting roles, minor roles and cameo appearances.